SleipnirGroup/Choreo/docs/choreolib/auto-factory.md

 The `AutoFactory` can create `AutoRoutine` and `AutoTrajectory` objects that can be used to create complex auto routines.
 The `AutoChooser` provides a simple API to structure your auto routine creation in the most performant way.
-`AutoChooser` only creates the `AutoRoutine` on dashbaord chooser selection, this prevents loading all routines on bootup increasing startup times and also prevents the routines from being generated on auto start causing a delay.
+`AutoChooser` only creates the `AutoRoutine` on dashboard chooser selection, which prevents loading all routines on boot, increasing startup times and preventing the routines from being generated on auto start causing a delay.

 For a more advanced example of creating `AutoRoutine` see the [AutoRoutine](./auto-routines.md) documentation.